DSP-Fall23-Team11/Real-time-Digital-Filter/README.md

 ### Real-time Filtering

 - **Lengthy Signal Processing:** Apply the filter to a signal with a minimum of 10,000 points in real-time.
-- **Temporal Control:** Adjustable speed/temporal-resolution via a slider.
 - **Mouse Input:** Users can input real-time signals by moving the mouse, with the speed affecting signal frequencies.

 ### Phase Correction with All-Pass Filters

 - **All-Pass Filter Library:** Visualize and select from a library of all-pass filters.
-- **Custom All-Pass:** Users can create their own all-pass filters by specifying "a," and the website calculates its phase response.
+- **Custom All-Pass:** Users can create their own all-pass filters by specifying "a," and the application calculates its phase response.
 - **Enable/Disable Controls:** Users can toggle the added all-pass elements.

 ## Examples